icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ```
 </details>

-If the operation is successful, the method returns the updated Healthcare Element.
+If the operation is successful, the method returns the updated {{HealthcareElement}}.

 :::caution

-To update a Healthcare Element, both id and rev fields must be valid:
+To update a {{HealthcareElement}}, both id and rev fields must be valid:

-* the id should be the one of an existing Healthcare Element
+* the id should be the one of an existing {{HealthcareElement}}
 * the rev is a field automatically managed by the iCure Back-End to handle conflicts.
 It must be equal to the one received
- from the server when creating or getting the Healthcare Element you want to modify.
+ from the server when creating or getting the {{HealthcareElement}} you want to modify.

 :::

-## Retrieving Healthcare Element Using Complex Search Criteria
+## Retrieving {{HealthcareElement}} Using Complex Search Criteria

-If you want to retrieve a set of Healthcare Element that satisfy complex criteria, you can use a Filter.
+If you want to retrieve a set of {{HealthcareElement}} that satisfy complex criteria, you can use a Filter.
-In the following example, you will instantiate a filter to retrieve all the Healthcare Element of a Patient that a Healthcare Professional
+In the following example, you will instantiate a filter to retrieve all the {{HealthcareElement}} of a Patient that a {{Hcp}}
  can access

 <!-- file://code-samples/{{sdk}}/how-to/manage-healthcare-elements/index.mts snippet:create HE filter-->